spencerw/planetesimal_coll_paper/README.md

-# planetesimal_coll_paper
-'Collision rates of planetesimals near mean motion resonances' paper
+# Collision rates of planetesimals near mean-motion resonances
+LaTeX source and Python code used to generate figures in the paper

+Build figures with 'make'